-0 C

 The Stomatol sign: A historical neon beacon

-The neon sign was first illuminated in 1909 and is located on the side of a building close to Slussen.
-It is recognized as the first animated neon sign in Stockholm, which at the time represented a major breakthrough in advertising technology.
+First illuminated in 1909, the neon sign stands on the side of a building near Slussen.
+Recognized as the first animated neon sign in Stockholm, it marked a major breakthrough in advertising technology at the time.
 This timeless symbol continues to come to life as the city comes to a close, drawing in both residents and visitors with its nostalgic allure.

 The glow’s backstory